Just an ordinary day

 Successful trading is all about the combination of all those things.

 So when I am approaching any market I go into the betting exchange that I’m using and I’ll download a spreadsheet of all of my activity over that particular day.
 I’ll then arrange that spreadsheet in such a manner that it shows how often I won, how much I won, when I did win and how much I lost when I eventually lost.
 You can see I have done this on this occasion.

 If your losses are too big and probably you’re not getting into the market at the right time or you’re letting those losses run for too long.
-If your losses are small and you strike rates reasonable, but you’re not really making much, then you probably need to let those trades run a little bit further.
+If your losses are small and your strike rates are reasonable, but you’re not really making much, then you probably need to let those trades run a little bit further.